olakoya/BBCSeniorTesterTestAssessment/README.md

-# BBCSeniorTesterTestAssessment
+# BBC SENIOR TESTER TEST ASSESSMENT

-This project is a solution for the BBC Senior Tester Technical Assessment, covering both functional manual testing and automated testing of a public schedule API.
+**This project is a solution for the BBC Senior Tester Technical Assessment, covering both functional manual testing and automated testing of a public schedule API.**

+**Also, it contains automated tests written in Python using `pytest-bdd` for behavior-driven testing of a schedule-based API endpoint.
+It is designed as part of a technical assessment for a Senior Tester role at the BBC.**

+---
-Part 1: Automation Testing
+## *Part 1: Automation Testing*

 Tech Stack
 ----------
 1. Language: Python version 3.9+